ribner/tooshort/README.md

 **Keyword args:**

-- model: sklearn model - The model that will be used in sklearns SelectFromModel method Needs to be instantiated - Default is LinearRegression if prediction_type is "regression", otherwise if prediction_type is "classification" defaults to LinearSVC()
+- model (sklearn model): - The model that will be used in sklearns SelectFromModel method Needs to be instantiated - Default is LinearRegression if prediction_type is "regression", otherwise if prediction_type is "classification" defaults to LinearSVC()

 **Returns:**